 Select that action, point it at the Chat Log input table on the Data page.
 Then make sure the With values are assigned correctly:

-Check the configuration of the CALL_CORTEX_AGENT_API action to make sure it can access the Snowflake stored procedure we created earlier:
+Check the configuration of the Call stored procedure action to make sure it can access the Snowflake stored procedure we created earlier:

 Ensure the fourth action sets the action variable as: